Corporate raid: History

 Corporate raids became a hallmark of investors in the 1970s and 1980s, particularly highlighted by the public suicide of Eli Black.
-Among the most notable corporate raiders of the 1970s and 1980s were Louis Wolfson, Carl Icahn, Victor Posner, Meshulam Riklis, Nelson Peltz, Robert M. Bass, T. Boone Pickens, Paul Bilzerian, Harold Clark Simmons, Kirk Kerkorian, Sir James Goldsmith, Saul Steinberg and Asher Edelman.
+Among the most notable corporate raiders of the 1970s and 1980s were Louis Wolfson, Carl Icahn, Victor Posner, Meshulam Riklis, Nelson Peltz, Robert M. Bass, T. Boone Pickens, Paul Bilzerian, Harold Clark Simmons, Kirk Kerkorian, James Goldsmith, Saul Steinberg and Asher Edelman.
 These investors used a number of the same tactics and targeted the same type of companies as more traditional leveraged buyouts and in many ways could be considered a forerunner of the later private equity firms.
-In fact it is Posner, one of the first "corporate raiders" who is often credited with coining the term "leveraged buyout" or "LBO".
+In fact it is Posner, one of the first "corporate raiders," who is often credited with coining the term "leveraged buyout" or "LBO".

 Victor Posner, who had made a fortune in real estate investments in the 1930s and 1940s, acquired a major stake in DWG Corporation in 1966.
 Having gained control of the company, he used it as an investment vehicle that could execute takeovers of other companies.
 Posner and DWG are perhaps best known for the hostile takeover of Sharon Steel Corporation in 1969, one of the earliest such takeovers in the United States.
 Posner's investments were typically motivated by attractive valuations, balance sheets and cash flow characteristics.
 Because of its high debt load, Posner's DWG generated attractive but highly volatile returns and ultimately landed in financial difficulty.
 In 1987, Sharon Steel entered Chapter 11 bankruptcy protection.

 Carl Icahn developed a reputation as a ruthless "corporate raider" after his hostile takeover of TWA in 1985.
 The result of that takeover was Icahn systematically selling TWA's assets to repay the debt he used to purchase the company, which was described as "asset stripping".